David Gower: Playing style

-Gower, a left-handed batsmen, played with a dominant top hand and a "most graceful" style of batting though he had a reputation for being aloof.
+Gower, a left-handed batsman, played with a dominant top hand and a "most graceful" style of batting though he had a reputation for being aloof.
 His languid style was often misinterpreted as indifference and a lack of seriousness, an air he bolstered with a variety of "misdemeanours" from apparently "lazy" shots, to practical jokes, even to his preference for blue (not white) socks.
 Wisden described him as "fluffy-haired, ethereal-looking" who played "beautifully, until the moment he made a mistake.
 Sometimes, the mistake was put off long enough for him to play an innings of unforgettable brilliance."

 Gower was repeatedly lambasted by the media as being "laid back" or "nonchalant" with a "devil-may-care" approach some found infuriating, as Wisden records, "the difference between an exquisite stroke and a nick was little more than an inch" in his style of batting.
-Peter Roebuck recorded that "Gower never moves, he drifts" while Frances Edmonds in the Daily Express spoke of Gower in 1985: "Difficult to be more laid back without being actually comatose."
+Peter Roebuck recorded that "Gower never moves, he drifts", while Frances Edmonds in the Daily Express spoke of Gower in 1985: "Difficult to be more laid back without being actually comatose."
 Gower himself commented in 1995 in an interview in The Independent: "I was never destined to be on the ball 100 per cent of the time.
 I don't have the same ability that Graham Gooch has, to produce something very close to his best every time he plays.
-There were Test matches where I suddenly felt, at the end of it, 'Well, I wish I'd really been at that one.'
+There were Test matches where I suddenly felt, at the end of it, 'Well, I wish I'd really been at that one.'"